 The following article provides additional details about the current state of mobile compatibility for learning resources at WGU.
-It includes a list that can be referenced to determine the mobile friendliness of all core course materials used in a program.

 Student Handbook article: Can I use my mobile device for learning resources?

 Standard Path

 As previously mentioned, competency units (CUs) have been assigned to each course in order to measure your academic progress.
 If you are an undergraduate student, you will be expected to enroll in a minimum of 12 competency units each term.
 Graduate students are expected to enroll in a minimum of 8 competency units each term.
 A standard plan for a student for this program who entered WGU without any transfer units would look similar to the one on the following page.
 Your personal progress can be faster, but your pace will be determined by the extent of your transfer units, your time commitment, and your determination to proceed at a faster rate.